Satisfactory Progress

 As a major professor, I will not remove you from the program.
 I will simply remove myself as your major professor.

-This is not meant to be unkind, but doctoral students are expected to manage their own educational progress and proactively communicate with the major professor.
+This is not meant to be unkind, but doctoral students are expected to manage their own educational progress and proactively communicate with their major professor.
 The student’s major professor, committee, and graduate faculty members are available to assist students in finding avenues of needed support.
 However, the student must be proactive in seeking this counsel and support.

 Why so strict?